provenance-io/provenance/x/exchange/spec/01_concepts.md

 An order that allows partial fulfillment can be partially filled multiple times (as long as the numbers allow for it).

-Settlement will fail if an order is being partially filled, that either a) doesn't allow it, or b) cannot be evenly split at the needed `assets` amount.
+Settlement will fail if an order is being partially filled, that either doesn't allow it, or cannot be evenly split at the needed `assets` amount.

 ### External IDs

 Orders can be identified using an off-chain identifier.
 These can be provided during order creation (in the `external_id` field).
-They can also be set by the market after the order has been created using the `MarketSetOrderExternalID` endpoint.
+They can also be set by the market after the order has been created using the [MarketSetOrderExternalID](03_messages.md#marketsetorderexternalid) endpoint.

 Each external id is unique inside a market.
 That is, two orders in the same market cannot have the same external id,